stleerh/documents/hack_loki.md

 This file will help you using [loki-operator](https://github.com/ViaQ/loki-operator) since it's still WIP project.
 You can check [this PR](https://github.com/ViaQ/loki-operator/pull/99) for dev usage and the [README.md](https://github.com/ViaQ/loki-operator/blob/master/README.md) file for status

-## Loki Operator on Kind
+## Loki Operator without gateway
-Loki operator can be run without gateway for debug on kind.
+Loki operator can be run without gateway for debug on kind or Openshift.
 It will create the same ressources as helm lokistack installation:
 `distributor`, `compactor`, `ingester`, `querier`, `query-frontend`

 Check [loki components](https://grafana.com/docs/loki/latest/fundamentals/architecture/#components) before getting started.